decred/dcrdocs/docs/advanced/verifying-binaries.md

 gpg:               imported: 1
 ```

-Just to confirm, you can check if the Decred release public keys on your GnuPG
+Just to confirm, you can check if the Decred release public keys are on your
-keyring:
+GnuPG keyring:
 ```
 $ gpg --list-keys release@decred.org
 ```